AndrMenezes/cs2016/README.md

 This work presents five methods for estimation the paramters of Inverse Gamma distribution.
 The theoretical and computation aspects of the methods are widely discussed.
-Monte Carlo simulation are perform in order to compare the estimation methods.
+Monte Carlo simulations are perform in order to compare the estimation methods.

 ***